tadryanom/FirebirdSQL_firebird/doc/sql.extensions/README.profiler.md

 ## Procedure `RESUME_SESSION`

-`RDB$PROFILER.RESUME_SESSION` resumes the current profiler session (of the given `ATTACHMENT_ID`) if it was paused so the next executed statements statistics are collected again.
+`RDB$PROFILER.RESUME_SESSION` resumes the current profiler session (of the given `ATTACHMENT_ID`), if it was paused, so the next executed statements statistics are collected again.

 Input parameters:
  - `ATTACHMENT_ID` type `BIGINT NOT NULL` default `CURRENT_CONNECTION`